kkdt/m2package/README.md

 4. Follow Quick Start

-5. Archiva is installed in `/opt/archiva` and installation instructions can be found [here](https://archiva.apache.org/docs/2.2.3/quick-start.html)
+5. Archiva is installed in `/opt/archiva` and started by default - installation instructions can be found [here](https://archiva.apache.org/docs/2.2.3/quick-start.html)

 6. Archiva is running in Vagrant on port 8080 but you can reach it on your host machine at `http://localhost:8000`.